tomf247/vittoria/README.md

 For the store owner, a means is provided to edit and maintain the store catalog.

 [Here is a link to the application](https://tf-vittoria.herokuapp.com/)
+## Purpose and Value Proposition

+Vittoria Ecommerce Our has been developed to provide our customers with a convenient and enjoyable shopping experience.
+We offer a wide selection of high-quality products at competitive prices, and provide fast and responsive customer service and support.

+We seek to be the go-to destination for customers seeking a diverse range of products, from fashion and beauty to home and electronics.
+We believe that shopping should be easy and stress-free, and we are committed to creating a user-friendly online platform that meets the needs of all customers.

+We establish trust with our customers, by providing transparency, honesty, and integrity in all aspects of our business.
+We believe that building trust with our customers is essential to our success, and we work tirelessly to earn and maintain that trust.

+We are dedicated to continuously improving our website and offerings, and to staying on the cutting edge of ecommerce technology to ensure our customers have the best possible experience.

+### Key Distinguishers

+- Customer-centric approach: Vittoria eCommerce provides a positive and convenient shopping experience for our customers.

+- Wide range of products: Our product offerings are selected to attract our target customer's needs and wishes.

+- High-quality products: Our products stand out from competitors who may focus more on quantity than quality.

+- Competitive pricing: We offer competitive pricing without sacrificing product quality.

+- Exceptional customer service: In order to  prioritize the needs of our customers we recognize the need for strong and reliable customer service.

+- Trust and transparency: The importance of trust and transparency in our business is a core value, allowing us to build credibility with our customers.

+- Ongoing improvement: We continuously improve and refine our offering to reflect market trands and directions.

 # Planning